Athlete Advisory Board

 JACK McKEON is a former Major League Baseball manager.
 When “Trader Jack” took over as manager of the Florida Marlins in 2011 at age 80, he became the second oldest manager in major league history, behind only Connie Mack.
 During his previous stint with the Marlins from 2003-2005, Jack led the team to a world championship in 2003.
 He also managed the Kansas City Royals, Oakland Athletics, San Diego Padres, and Cincinnati Reds.
 Jack was named National League Manager of the Year in 1999 and again in 2003.
 He is also the author of two books about baseball and has a special devotion to St. Therese of Lisieux and the Blessed Mother.

-DARRELL MILLER is the leader of Major League Baseball’s Urban Youth Academy designed to re-energize baseball in the inner cities.
-He played major league baseball in the 1980s for the California Angels and also was a major league scout for the Angels.
+DARRELL MILLER is the Vice President of Youth and Facility Development for Major League Baseball.
+He is instrumental in the developing of MLB’s Urban Youth Academies across the country.
+Darrell played major league baseball in the 1980s for the California Angels and also was a major league scout for the Angels.
+He is currently in deaconate training in the Diocese of Orange (Calif.) and is a regular speaker for CAC at men’s conferences.

 MIKE PIAZZA is recognized as one of Major League Baseball’s best players of the late 20th century.
 A 12-time All-Star and 10-time Silver Slugger Award winner, Mike is often regarded as one of the best-hitting catchers of all time and holds the record for home runs hit by a catcher, with a career total of 427.
 Mike played for the Los Angeles Dodgers, Florida Marlins, New York Mets, San Diego Padres, and Oakland Athletics, before retiring in 2008.
 He shares a desire to spread the “good news” through athletics.

-VINNY ROTTINO is a Major League Baseball player, currently playing in the Miami Marlins organization.
+VINNY ROTTINO is a former Major League Baseball player, currently serving as a scout in the Texas Rangers organization.
 A native of Racine, Wis., Vinny played for his hometown Milwaukee Brewers from 2006-2008, before playing for the Florida Marlins, New York Mets, and Cleveland Indians.
-In 2014, Vinny played for the Nexen Heroes of the Korean Baseball Organization where he helped lead his team to the KBO Championship Series.
 Vinny is a cradle Catholic and very interested in sharing the faith with others, especially the young members of the church.
 He loves attending Mass and is thankful for the special graces the Lord bestows through the Mass.

-PAT SHURMUR is currently the offensive coordinator of the Philadelphia Eagles.
-Prior to his current position, Pat was head coach of the Cleveland Browns (2011-2012) and offensive coordinator of the St Louis Rams (2009-2010).
-During is collegiate career, Pat was an all-Big Ten center at Michigan State.
-Pat loves his Catholic faith and is interested in sharing that faith through football.
+PAT SHURMUR is currently the offensive coordinator of the Denver Broncos.
+Shurmur previously served as head coach of the New York Giants and Cleveland Browns.
+During his collegiate career, Shurmur was an all-Big Ten center at Michigan State.
+He loves his Catholic faith and is interested in sharing that faith through football.

-CRAIG STAMMEN currently pitches in the major leagues for the Washington Nationals, which selected him in the 2005 draft.
-Craig has been an instrumental part of the Nationals bullpen, helping the team win the National League Eastern Division in 2012 and 2014.
-In 2012, the right-handed relief pitcher had the best year of his seven-year major-league career, going 6-1, with an earned-run average of 2.34.
+CRAIG STAMMEN currently pitches in the major leagues for the San Diego Padres.
 A native of North Star, Ohio, Craig played football, basketball, and baseball at Versailles High School and then continued his baseball career at the University of Dayton.
 He credits much of his career success to hard work, determination, and trusting in God’s providence.
-Craig is a regular attendee of CAC-hosted Masses both at Nationals Park and on the road.
+Craig is a regular attendee of CAC-hosted Masses both at Petco Park and on the road.